Your Trusted First Aid Training Provider

 A first aid training course equips students with the right skills, knowledge, and mindset that will be useful during medical emergencies.
 Students in an accredited first aid class can be as young as 14 years old, but those below 18 years of age need to present signed parental consent before they can enrol in the course.
 After completing the course, students will earn their Statement of Attainment.
 Some of these certificates have a validity period and need to be renewed regularly.
 A CPR certificate, for example, has a validity of 12 months, while a Provide First Aid certificate has a validity of 3 years.

 First Aid Courses by Australia Wide First Aid

-A basic component of Provide First Aid, Provide CPR covers cardiopulmonary resuscitation.
+This component of Provide First Aid, covers cardiopulmonary resuscitation.
 It is useful for responding to drowning, cardiac arrest, and other types of cardiac emergencies.
-The regular course takes 3 hours of face-to-face training and the Express CPR course takes about 2 hours.
-The online assessment for these courses take about 2.5 hours.
+This course takes 2 hours of face-to-face training plus pre-course reading and online assessment.

 Includes: Provide Cardiopulmonary Resuscitation (HLTAID001)